The Next Generation (TNG) Season 1

 "Heart of Glory" starts off as compelling as the away team is exploring the heavily damaged and creepy Talarian freighter, following the lifesigns of the survivors.
 Especially the visual acuity transmitter that transmits the signal of Geordi's VISOR to the bridge viewscreen is a nifty idea that contributes greatly to the story.
 It is a pity that this piece of technology won't be used any more after this episode.
 After the surprise that the survivors are Klingons the story gradually loses steam.
 The details of what exactly happened on the Talarian ship and who actually attacked it become the less interesting the more often they are revised.
 Also, Worf's conversations with the Klingons seem to be a tad too verbose, although I have to admit that the dialogues are well written.

 Actually, the more I think about it the more I like the whole interaction between Worf and the other Klingons, Korris and Konmel, in this episode.
-This part of the story arguably develops Worf's character further than the other episodes of the first season combined, and it shows that Michael Dorn can do a lot more than grumble and say occasional lines.
+This part of the narrative arguably develops Worf's character further than the other episodes of the first season combined, and it shows that Michael Dorn can do a lot more than grumble and say occasional lines.
 Actually, I would go as far as saying that Worf's character is defined in this very episode.
 The subtle smile and the fire in his eyes when he speaks out key words such as "honor", the trace of humor such as when he comments his reaction to the Klingon job offer with "I was just being polite, sir.", I'd say it all originates in "Heart of Glory".

 And just as the episode lays down Worf's character, it also redefines the Klingons.
 The make-up and the costumes are still from "Star Trek III", but the concept that the Klingons hold honor in the highest regard is something that was not worked out in the movies so far, at least not well enough.
 Of course, the idea that the Federation and Klingons are now at peace and take efforts to preserve it is new as well.

-It makes sense that the Klingons, irrespective of their role as renegades, criticize Worf because "living among these humans has sucked the Klingon heart out of you."
+It makes sense that the Klingons, irrespective of their role as renegades, berate Worf because "living among these humans has sucked the Klingon heart out of you."
 Vice versa, it is clear that Worf would try to prove them wrong, while remaining loyal to Starfleet.
 I only dislike the awkward scene in which Worf is standing between the renegade Klingons and the Enterprise security detail, throwing glances back and forth.
 This is a too obvious cue "Look there, Worf is uncertain!" and should have been toned down.
 The final couple of minutes is less exciting than it could have been, because it is predictable that the Klingons would try to escape.
 But overall the episode is wrapped up nicely, as Korris and Konmel die the glorious death that they always wanted (yet, at the expense of two unfortunate Enterprise security officers) and the Klingon captain offers Worf a position in the Klingon fleet, thereby confirming his worthiness as a warrior.

-Remarkable dialogue: "Look over at Data.
+- Remarkable dialogue: "Look over at Data.
 There's an aura around Data." - "Well, of course.
 He's an android." - "You say that as if you think that's what we all see." - "Don't you?"
 (Picard and Geordi, as Picard is watching the picture from the visual acuity transmitter)

-Remarkable appearance: The Klingon Korris is played by Vaughn Armstrong, who would appear in many more alien roles and notably as Admiral Forrest.
+- Remarkable appearance: The Klingon Korris is played by Vaughn Armstrong, who would appear in many more alien roles and notably as Admiral Forrest.

-Remarkable starship: The Batris is the first appearance of a miniature that would show up in no less than 14 episodes, and would get modified several times.
+- Remarkable starship: The Batris is the first appearance of a miniature that would show up in no less than 14 episodes, and would get modified several times.

-Remarkable facts: Worf tells the Klingons about his origin and childhood: "The Romulans attacked the Khitomer outpost.
+- Worf tells the Klingons about his origin and childhood: "The Romulans attacked the Khitomer outpost.
 Everyone was killed.
 I was buried under the rubble and left for dead.
 A human Starfleet officer found me.
 He took me to his home on Gault and told his wife to raise me as his son."
 He adds, "When my foster brother and I were of age, we entered the Starfleet Academy.
 He hated it and returned to Gault.
 I stayed."